Michael Blood Meteorites

 A single stone of 2.045 Kg struck a house in Hamlet, Ind. rippine off the rain gutter at

-of the roof.
+the edge of the roof.
 The meteorite, itself, is very striking.
 After hitting the guttr line

 just about the left end of the left awning it then hit the bricks and rolled across the